GD-MAE: Generative Decoder for MAE Pre-training on LiDAR Point Clouds: Related Work

-\paragraph{Self-supervised Learning for Point Clouds.} Point cloud representation learning without labels has been widely studied in recent years~\cite{liang2021gcc3d,ercelik2022sfb,li2022dpco,yin2022proposalcontrast}.
+\paragraph{Self-supervised Learning for Point Clouds.} Point cloud representation learning without labels has been widely studied in recent years~\cite{liang2021gcc3d,ercelik2022sfb,li2022dpco,yin2022proposalcontrast,yu2022pointbert,afham2022crosspoint}.
 OcCo~\cite{wang2021occo} occludes point clouds based on different viewpoints and learns to complete them.
 PointContrast~\cite{xie2020pointcontrast} contrasts point-level features from two transformed views to learn discriminative 3D representations.
 DepthContrast~\cite{zhang2021depthcontrast} learns features by considering voxels and point clouds of the same 3D scene as data augmentations.
-CrossPoint~\cite{afham2022crosspoint} captures the correspondence between point clouds and rendered 2D images to constructively learn transferable point cloud representations.
 4DContrast~\cite{chen20224dconstrast} leverages 4D signals in unsupervised pre-training to imbue 4D object priors into learned 3D representations.
-Point-BERT~\cite{yu2022pointbert} introduces a BERT-style pre-training strategy for 3D point clouds with a standard transformer network.
 Inspired by the promising results achieved by MAE~\cite{he2022mae} in 2D vision, some works extend it into point clouds.
-Point-MAE~\cite{pang2022pointmae} divides the input point cloud into irregular point patches and aims to reconstruct the masked patches.
+Point-MAE~\cite{pang2022pointmae} divides the point cloud into irregular point patches and aims to reconstruct the masked patches.
 MaskPoint~\cite{liu2022maskpoint} represents the point cloud as discrete occupancy values and designs the decoder to discriminate masked real points and sampled fake points.
 Differently, we explore MAE in the challenging outdoor point clouds, which have not yet been fully investigated.